sagar-mishra/covid-detection/README.md

 # covid-detection

 Covid detection using CNN deep learning architecture, here we are considering two classes i.e Covid and Normal therefore it is a binary image classification problem.
+This is a simple project to learn deployment techniques (docker, kubernetes).
+It is not recommended to deploy over real time environment.

 Data Sources : <br/>
 Covid data : https://github.com/ieee8023/covid-chestxray-dataset <br/>